-- 4. Social Spaces: Starting from the front porches of the cottage streetscape, to the river edge and mid-rise main streets, to the many intimate neighbourhood green spaces; Inglewood and Ramsay foster sociability from a tight-knit network of public spaces interfacing with fine grain of shopfronts and porches.
+- 4. Social Spaces: Starting from the front porches of the Cottage Streetscape, to the river edge and mid-rise main streets, to the many intimate neighbourhood green spaces; Inglewood and Ramsay foster sociability from a tight-knit network of public spaces interfacing with a fine-grained rhythm of shopfronts and porches.
 This network and the sociable character of building frontages should expand and replicate as new development and intensification occurs. - 5.
-Quirky and Eclectic: This is a historic neighbourhood that has always responded to change: The old and new, the regional and local, the big industrial and quaint cottage, the traditional and the modern.
-Tied together by elements 1-4, this change can preserve and expand on the community's eclectic character. - B.3 Many of these elements may not be able to translate into specific policy and/or land use district requirements, but should at least be communicated as part of the narrative for the community vision and aspirational elements as new development is considered.
+Quirky and Eclectic: These are historic communities that have always responded to change: The old and new, the regional and local, the big industrial and quaint cottage, the traditional and the modern.
+Tied together by elements 1 to 4, this change can preserve and expand on the communities' eclectic character. - B.3 Many of these elements may not be able to translate into specific policy and/or land use district requirements, but should at least be communicated as part of the narrative for the communities' vision and aspirational elements as new development is considered.